Types of POS Systems: A Guide for Small Businesses

 Some open-source POS systems don’t include payment processing |

 An open-source POS system is built on software that small businesses can modify and customize to their needs—you might hear the term “open API” when considering open-source POS systems.
-These POS systems require technical and development resources.
+These POS systems require technical and development resources and are recommended for users who are familiar with the technical and programmatic aspect of software.

 Examples of open-source POS systems include: